 Then sit down to the area’s most gourmet cuisine at the two-level Two Rivers restaurant.
 Or opt for a more casual meal at the Whistle Stop Bar & Grill.

 How does the Copper River Princess Wilderness Lodge fit into your vacation?
-Let Princess help, and set you up on a multi-day escorted tour including stops at several of their luxurious lodges.
-Choose a 9 day / 8 night tour beginning in Anchorage with two nights at Copper River Princess Wilderness Lodge, two nights at Fairbanks Princess Riverside Lodge, and two nights in Denali National Park, before spending one final night in Anchorage.
+Let Princess help, and set you up on a multi-day self-drive tour including stops at several of their luxurious lodges.
+Choose a 9 day / 8 night tour beginning in Anchorage with two nights at Copper River Princess Wilderness Lodge, two nights in Fairbanks, and two nights in Denali National Park, before spending one final night in Anchorage.

 - 2 restaurants